 Obtaining a Number.
 If you don’t have a Taxpayer Identification Number or you don’t know your number, obtain Form SS-5, Application for a Social Security Number Card, or Form SS- 4, Application for Employer Identification Number, at the local office of the Social Security Administration or the Internal Revenue Service and apply for a number.
 When you get a number, submit a new form to the bank.

-Exempt Payees specifically exempted from backup withholding on ALL payments include the following:
+Exempt Recipients.
+Payees specifically exempted from backup withholding on ALL payments include the following:

 - A corporation.